 Minnesota's dramatic and highly varying fall continues, with some of the warmest November conditions ever recorded in the state.

-Just days the peak of a historically winter-like late October, the jet stream retreated into Canada by November 2nd, opening the door to a rush of historically warm air that overspread the entire region, lasting into Monday the 9th in southern and eastern parts of the state.
+Just days after the peak of a historically winter-like late October, the jet stream retreated into Canada by November 2nd, opening the door to a rush of historically warm air that overspread the entire region, lasting into Monday the 9th in southern and eastern parts of the state.

 On November 3rd, with cloudless skies and light winds, temperatures soared into the 70s right up to the Canadian border, and along the shore of Lake Superior, reaching the 80-degree mark in parts of western and southwestern Minnesota.
 This marked the beginning of the warmest six-day period in any November on record throughout the state.